 How long did the family originally think they would be away from home for?
-[1] ) Why did the family decide to go travelling?
-Give two details. } Where is the family going next?
-[1] How does the family pay for their travels?
+[1 Why did the family decide to go travelling?
 Give two details.
-Which word does Matt use to describe the type of learning experience that the children are har What will make the family stop travelling?
-[1] Which type of accommodation did the family enjoy most?
-[1] toT] tal: 9]
+Where is the family going next?
+How does the family pay for their travels?
+Give two details.
+[1 , Which word does Matt use to describe the type of learning experience that the children are hav - , What will make the family stop travelling?
+[1] 1 Which type of accommodation did the family enjoy most? ני.
+[1] What advice does the family give to other people who would like to travel with their children?
+Give four details.
+[Total